bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     </script>

-Note that in Jupyter Notebooks, it is not possible to use components and show in the same notebook cell.
+Note that in Jupyter notebooks, it is not possible to use |components| and
+|show| in the same notebook cell.

 All of the data and plot or widget objects are contained in the ``docs_json`` variable (contents omitted here for brevity).
 The resulting ``<div>`` will